PX4/PX4-Devguide/en/concept/mixing.md

 * 7: RC aux3

 > **Note** This group is only used to define mapping of RC inputs to specific outputs during *normal operation* (see [quad_x.main.mix](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/mixers/quad_x.main.mix#L7) for an example of AUX2 being scaled in a mixer).
-  In the event of manual IO failsafe override (if the PX4FMU stops communicating with the PX4IO board) the mapping/mixing defined by control group 0 inputs for roll, pitch, yaw and throttle are used instead (other mappings are ignored).
+  In the event of manual IO failsafe override (if the PX4FMU stops communicating with the PX4IO board) only the mapping/mixing defined by control group 0 inputs for roll, pitch, yaw and throttle are used (other mappings are ignored).

 ### Control Group #6 (First Payload)